Get

 9. Make Sure to Exercise Your Dog

 It can be difficult to exercise your dog, but if they don’t release enough energy, they are more likely to go after your cat.
 Exercising or playing with your dog can also help them control their prey drive or herding instincts.
-The more exercise and play your pup gets, the more it should help them be less tempted to go after the kitty.
+The more exercise and play your pup gets, the more relaxed they will be, and this should help them be less tempted to chase after the kitty.

 toy fox terrier running